EvgeniiGulev/EvgeniiGulev/README.md

 ### 🔭 Current Projects

+- **Audio Responsive Discord Bot**: Integrates seamlessly into your server to enhance user interaction.
 - **Web Homepage Design**: Creating a personalized web homepage with custom widgets and interactive elements.
 - **Open Source Contributions**: Actively contributing to projects on GitHub and exploring new libraries and frameworks.